 Imagine a city with 2.6 million people and they’re all nice.
 No, really – every last one of them.
 And they’re not just nice, they’re REALLY nice.
 That’s Toronto – Canada’s largest city.
 And it is a place that won our hearts!
 Exploring Toronto turned out to be more fun than we ever imagined.

-We were in Toronto for a conference (TBEX) and Tourism Toronto had organized a number of tours of the city.
-Here are some highlights as we explored the Toronto sights—
+We were in Toronto for a conference and Tourism Toronto had organized a number of tours of the city.
+We ended up spending several days exploring Toronto, which only scratches the surface on what there is to do here.
+Here are some highlights and some of our favorite Toronto sites: